-Main walls Repair category 2 Notes The roughcasting of outer walls is damaged and cracked in places and can be repaired or replaced by a competent local builder.
+Main walls Repair category 2 Notes Weathering is evident to stonework, and there are some open mortar joints supporting vegetation growth.
+Repairs should be anticipated to prevent the possibility of water ingress and any further deterioration.
 There is plant growth on external walls.
-This should be cut back and removed to prevent any unnecessary damage being caused to the building fabric.
+This should be cut back and maintained/removed to prevent any unnecessary damage being caused to the building fabric.
 The building fabric behind plant growth has not been seen and may require remedial work.
-Former patch repairs and staining from an overflow pipe were noted.
+Staining was noted to areas of wall in relation to a downpipe.
+If left unattended this can cause concealed wall defects.